Special offer

 Introduce flexibility

-Part time workers act as a part of the flexible workforce.
-Employing them is an excellent way for a business to experiment with introducing flexible hours or remote working opportunities, without committing the entire workforce to a new work schedule.
-If these employees are successful in the role, then businesses can look at allowing full time employees the chance to work from home or to pick their working hours.
+You could trial introducing flexible hours or remote working opportunities for your part-time workers, since this does not involve committing the entire workforce to a new work schedule.
+If these employees are successful in the role, then you could consider allowing full-time employees to work from home or to pick their working hours.

 Organisational difficulties